amoradi/amoradi.github.io/info.md

 - Functioned in Production Department and Digital Marketing Department
 - Designed marketing collateral, banner ads, website headers, Facebook covers, Twitter pages, YouTube channels
-- Worked with brands such as Sam’s Club, Raley’s Supermarkets, Texas Lending, and many more.
+- Worked with brands such as Sam’s Club, Raley’s Supermarkets, Texas Lending, and many more
-- Built-out web projects, i.e., styled and formatted sites.
+- Built-out web projects, writing HTML and CSS from scratch
-- In charge of monthly email blast, both writing, sending and improving conversions
+- In charge of monthly email blast &mdash; both writing and sending to improve conversions
-- Coded sites with Schema microdata
+- Coded sites with Schema microdata for SEO
 - Performed onsite optimization —image optimization, A/B testing, and content creation
 - Wrote monthly SEO reports